Since prehistoric times there have been people on Corsica , the oldest

 The Ghjuvannali are the Corsican "Cathars".

-It's a brotherhood of Franciscan dissidents founded in Carbini in Alta Rocca in the middle of the fourteenth century and which was
+This is a brotherhood of dissident Franciscans, who originated at Carbini in Alta Rocca in the middle of the 14th century.
+They were excommunicated

-destroyed after some fifty years.
+and annihilated after 50 years.
 READ MORE...LIRE LA SUITE

 Genoa 1284-1768 and Aragon